-The Independent Turner Society was founded by Dr Selby Whittingham who wants to reunite the whole Turner Bequest in a separate Turner Gallery.
+The Independent Turner Society was founded by Dr Selby Whittingham with the aim of honouring Turner's Will and establishing the Turner Bequest in a separate Turner Gallery.

 Whittingham had been an admirer of Ruskin and involved with the fine collections of Turner watercolours.
 He had originally launched the proposal for a Turner Society and Henry Moore became its president, and vice-presidents included the Earl of Harewood, John Piper and Victor Pasmore.

 In 1939 the chief Turner scholar of the day, A.J.
 Finberg, wrote “We are not a dishonest

 nation.
 When we do wrong, it is generally through want of imagination, from a narrow

 or mistaken view of our duties, or from our readiness to adopt half-measures and

 temporary expedients … We have undertaken to keep Turner’s Bequest together as a

 collection of his works, and to house them permanently in a separate gallery.
 Our